-Website Planet’s Miguel Amado talked with Sunil Rajasekar, CTO of Mindbody, a wellness services marketplace that is growing exponentially connecting small companies and professionals with interested clients.
+Website Planet’s Miguel Amado talked with Sunil Rajasekar, CTO and President of Mindbody, a wellness services marketplace that is growing exponentially connecting small companies and professionals with interested clients.
 We talked about the market, what changed in 2020 and Mindbody’s plans for the future.
 Check out the interview!

 Mindbody offers fitness and wellness services in one app for everyone and a software for business owners too.
 What is the most important one and profitable for the company?
 Is there synergy between them?

 The company started building software for the yoga industry around 20 years ago, when boutique fitness was just starting out.
 Over time, we’ve grown our modalities along with the customers.
 Now there’s Pilates, Cross Fit, other types of wellness activities focused on meditation.

 Our belief, as we’ve looked at this evolution more closely, is that there are seven dimensions of wellness.
 It’s not just about working out: there are social, physical, emotional, occupational, intellectual, environmental and spiritual dimensions that need all to be balanced.

 Today, we serve the boutique fitness industry with what we call integrative health, including acupressure, acupuncture, salons and spas.
 We view it as overall wellness.
 So, I wouldn’t say one of our products is more important than the other.

 From the consumer perspective, the marketplace app is a way for consumers to come to the Mindbody app and discover services across these dimensions: find new businesses, new modalities and ways of fitness.
 We’d like to see this as one place for you to get access to all of this, as opposed to going to ten different apps.

 After the increase of interest for fitness and wellness of the last years, how can you differentiate from other companies in the business environment?